zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    ignored and not passed on to any plugin.

-   :r: The rule to be added.
+   :param r: The rule to be added.

 Functions
 #########